Canute LLP Canute LLP

 Water Velocity and limits for different design authorities

-Some fire sprinkler design authorities and design standards, such as EN 12845, limit the velocity through pipes and valves in fire sprinkler systems.
+Certain fire sprinkler design authorities and standards, including EN 12845, specify limits on the permissible velocity through pipes and valves in fire sprinkler systems.

 Read more …